 Part of the magic of going hybrid is that new screens can be added without any additional native code.
 Most of the time without even submitting a new binary to the App Store!

 All the client needs to do is update their exiting Rails app and poof 💨 the iOS app gets the new content for free.

 Get my weekly newsletter

 A weekly newsletter on Turbo Native, Ruby on Rails, and being a solopreneur.
-Unlock exclusive subscriber content and first access to new workshops.
+Unlock exclusive subscriber content and first access to my upcoming book.

 Jumpstart Pro iOS